DOI-ONRR/doi-extractives-data/_states/WY.md

 case_study_link: |
     For a detailed view of how coal mining affects communities in Wyoming, read more about [Campbell County](../../case-studies/campbell/).
+state_production: |
+    Most of Wyoming's natural resource extraction takes place on federal land, including a majority of coal production and two thirds of natural gas production.
+Much of this federal land is managed by the Bureau of Land Management.

+    Northeastern Wyoming holds the Powder River Basin, which contains eight of the ten largest coal mines in the country.
+Wyoming's natural gas production is centered in the Green River Basin in southwestern Wyoming.
+Crude oil production takes place in the Niobrara Shale (in southeastern Wyoming), the Powder River Basin, and the Green River oil shale.

+    Wyoming produces about 70% of the uranium mined in the U.S. To learn more about uranium mining nationwide, see the EIA’s [annual domestic uranium production report](http://www.eia.gov/uranium/production/annual/).

+    **Nonenergy minerals:** In 2011, Wyoming's nonenergy mineral production was valued at over $2.14 billion.
+Notably, Wyoming produces more trona (the chief source of [soda ash](http://minerals.usgs.gov/minerals/pubs/commodity/soda_ash/)) than any other state, and the largest deposit of trona in the world sits under Sweetwater County in Wyoming.
+For details about what other minerals are extracted, see the [USGS Minerals Yearbook for Wyoming](http://minerals.usgs.gov/minerals/pubs/state/wy.html).
 state_land: |
     The state government of Wyoming administers 3.4 million surface acres of land (about 5.5% of the state) and 3.9 million mineral acres.
 For detailed information about land ownership in each county, see the [Wyoming Statewide Parcel Viewer](http://gis.wyo.gov/parcels/).
 state_land_production: |